Veterans and Military Programs

 The Office of Admissions recommends campus visits and interviews.
 Scheduling an appointment with your admission counselor to discuss your plan is encouraged, especially as you prepare to take the next step in your education.

-- Obtain a Certificate of Eligibility from the Veterans Administration
+- Obtain a Certificate of Eligibility from the Department of Veterans Affairs

 - Send the Certificate of Eligibility and any questions you may have to Westmont's School Certifying Official

-- Enroll as a full time student and confirm your desire to use your veterans benefits with the School Certifying Official prior to the start of each semester
+- Enroll as a full time student and confirm your desire to use your veterans benefits with the School Certifying Official when asked prior to the start of each semester

 Westmont College is proud to recognize the following benefit types to further the education of those who have served and sacrificed so much for the United States: